 The chorus tells the story of “running out of love, running out of touch” and talks about “running out of reach, running far from me.”
 There’s a sense of aching in the words, “I wanna be the one/I don’t wanna be alone.”

 The contradictory feelings in the next lines are well expressed in the words, “I tried to run away but then you asked me to stay/Are these feelings delusions?/Another chance today could be another mistake.”

 There’s a sort of ancient, folk music quality to the lead synth in “This Is the Future” which lends it a wistful quality.
-The beat has a skipping, juddering feeling to it and everything has a smooth flow it ot.
+The beat has a skipping, juddering feeling to it and everything has a smooth flow.
 All of the elements interlock to support Liam Leon’s voice as it cries out through the track along with the catchy, melodic synth line.

 I enjoy this song’s invitation to the future, even when it feels uncertain.
 Liam Leon sings, “I know you’re scared of what might be/Filling your soul with doubt/I know you wanna see the end but there’s a path to walk down.”
 As he unfolds the verse, he says, “It’s a whole new land (of opportunity)/Stay close (and follow me)/This is our time/So are you ready?”

 The uplift comes into the lyrics in the chorus which say, “This is the future 3030/That place where all the light shines brighter/This is the future/Life’s in a hurry so wave the past goodbye tonight” and concludes, “This is the future 3030/Follow me and I’ll take us higher/This is the future so don’t you worry/We’re gonna be alright.”